-The project proposal consists of three-story townhomes which differs from two story development to the north and west and one-to-two story single family uses to the east; however, taller three-story development is located directly across the street.
+The project proposal consists of three-story townhomes which differs from two story development to the north and west and one-to-two story single family uses to the east: however, taller three-story development is located directly across the street.
 The grade of the site slopes down approximately two feet, which allows for a reduced height for three-story structures and does not exceed what the current zoning would already allow (30 feet).
 Directly across the street, the three-story Renaissance Apartment development (built in 1998) is approximately 43 feet tall.
 Similar to the surrounding development, the proposed setback is approximately 20 feet from the property line adjacent to Old San Francisco Road.
 Currently no trees are located within the front yards of the existing single family homes.
 The proposal includes six trees (including four street trees) and landscaping within the front setback, which will further soften the appearance of the new structures from the street.
-Approximately 23 trees are added overall to the site over current conditions.
+Approximately 23 trees are added overall to the site (plus four street trees) over current conditions.
 These trees are mostly located near the side and rear property lines of the development, which buffer the view and provide more privacy from neighboring development.
 The project slightly reduces the amount of curb cut needed off the public street using a singular driveway.
 The garages face the interior of the site, allowing the entrances of the end units to face the public street and better relate to the surrounding neighborhood.
-Recently designed enhancements to the architecture include gabled elements over the entrances and material variation (brick and stucco), which provide for a more pedestrian friendly street presence.
+Improvements to the architecture include new materials and reduced upper-story massing to further contribute positively to the street presence.